ahpooch/boilerplates/packer/proxmox/ubuntu_24.04_noble-numbat_explanatory/README.md

 ### Example: Invalid user <user> from <ip> port <port>
 ### pam_unix(sshd:auth): check pass; user unknown
 # In this case the reason is wrong password when Packer attempt to connect to VM.
-# Work with virables in Packer.
+# Work with variables in Packer.
 systemctl status sshd
 ```